 6. BATTERIES: Cheap batteries are for rich people.
 (I actually stole that from a US military publication.)
 Failure never happens at the most opportune moment.
 Crown or Trojan, in that order.
 The rest are way down the list.
 One reason I say Crown is because of what they told me they find when they buy the competitor’s products and tear them apart.
 The offer was made for me to visit and look at the things in their lab.
 I wish they would publish pictures, but you know about our litigious society and what that would invite.
 The most popular brand got that way by marketing, delivering and taking defectives away for free, not by building an “outrageously reliable” product.
 When you go to Costco or Sam’s you are getting the low bidder for this year and that could be any brand.
 I hear from people who buy there due to the warranty, never considering the cost of travel or inconvenience, just like people who think the cost of running a generator is only the gas it uses.
 Buy AGM only if you cannot get at them for maintenance or cannot vent and then Life LIne or Concorde (the same thing) and as of April 2016 Crown is making AGM’s in the USA.
 Look for Crown 1.
 The truth is that AGM does not really last longer than a quality flooded battery, only longer than a cheap one.
 By the way, venting is an “over blown” issue.
 Worry more about the smell than danger from Hydrogen gas.
 Batteries used to be under the back seat in VW beetles.
 How many blow up?
 The side of one of those Chinese AGM batteries has an American Eagle and a flag on it.
 You can find mushy frozen “Alaskan” Salmon at Walmart that is marketed the same way.
 Look at the tiny print down in the corner (“product of China”).
 Poisoned dog food, baby food and lead paint is enough of a message for me.
 I hear that the Chinese are now cloning Morningstar products and the service load this is putting on the folks at Morningstar is causing issues.
 Those people have no scruples or ethics.
 It is high time that people in this country figure this out.
 They have hacked into our computers, fouled up satellites, on & on.
 What will it take for this country to wake up?
 I don’t want to blame the Chinese citizens; they are as much victims to their government as we are to ours.
 However, there seems to be a culture at work in China.
 Do I need to talk about others in today’s world?
 And please, Chinese made Lithium Ion batteries that cost three times as much as proven technology?
 Are you kidding me?
 The agenda there is profit and I don’t believe they are ready.
 I’ve been burned in the past by well respected manufacturers who decided to foist some new idea on an unsuspecting world without sufficient testing, so I am not buying it.
 Tell me after ten years or more.

 7. MPPT: You do need this if you are going to hook up panels that are designed for grid tie to a battery based system.
 The explanations can be found in many places and I don’t see why anybody should still miss this.
 PWM is same voltage out as in and can only be used for 36 cell (17-18Vmp) panels that are designed for 12V battery charging (or 72 cell panels on 24V systems.)
 Grid tie panels are NOT 24V and when a dealer tells you they are, he just told you how stupid he is.
 It is an epidemic… I have heard from people all over the US and Canada who had solar dealers try to tell them that a 60 cell panel is 24V.
 Ask him how you are going to get the 31V or higher equalizing voltage out of a 30V panel or even a decent charging voltage on a hot day when the panel will not do what it is rated at.
 24V systems in RV’s are only for ridiculously over sized things.
 There is a place for it, but it rarely makes sense.
 Last, MPPT does not do anywhere what many people claim.
 Worse yet, the cheap ones are actually less efficient than a good PWM controller.
 I have proven this more than once and I am tired of trying to convince people.
 If a bit of extra charging early in the charge cycle will help you, fine.
 Just be realistic with your expectations and realize there is no magic “extra 25% and more”.
 I have explained this very well, so I won’t repeat myself.
 Go tell somebody who cares about the mistake you made in believing the outrageous marketing claims, especially by that outfit who specializes in MPPT RV charge controllers.
 Theirs do not do what is claimed.
 The word tracking means they should do that, varying what they do based on conditions.
 Guess what?

 8. POLY vs MONO PANELS: For an RV that isn’t going to last as long as the panels?
 It makes no difference.
 Mono panels are slightly more efficient (watts per square foot), and they may hold their efficiency longer, but who can prove that and does it really matter?
 Nope, dollars per amp is what is really important on RV systems.
 For home systems you need to look at the big picture, including the cost of mounting and wiring in order to come to a decision.
 A mounting rack can cost just as much as the panels it is holding with today’s lower panel prices.
-Last, when using PWM you can parallel any panels that have similar voltage and the amps will add up.
+Last, you parallel coonect any panels that have similar voltage and the amps will add up.
 Our RV has three different brands and wattage’s of panels on it.
 They are all 36 cell panels, so they work just fine together.
 I keep hearing that professional solar dealers have this wrong and this is ridiculous.
 Do not series wire different wattage panels, but parallel wiring them is fine.
 I have even paralleled some flexible amorphous panels with higher voltage 36 cell panels.
 There, you will lose some of the amps that the lower voltage panels should produce, but some amps are better than none and it will not cause loss from the higher voltage panels.
 Remember, voltage is pressure.

 9. FLEXIBLE PANELS: The amorphous panels do not produce enough voltage to work on large systems with any length of wire.
 They start out with a 16.5V rating and when they get hot, that drops (no matter what they claim).
 And shade tolerant just means they don’t get shut off by a small shadow.
 It still takes sunlight to make electricity and cloudy days give us anywhere from zero to 20% of sunny ones, no matter what kind of panels you have.
 This is sort of like the wind claims that I will address in #11 below.
 There are new 36 cell flexible panels that will work and I have been hearing good things, especially the lighter weight.
 April 2016… Oh oh, some flexible panels have caused fires and there is a recall going.
 Be careful.